If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 In reality, most of the time, where you position your hives is guided by the options available.

-Some backyard beekeepers will put a hive inside the loft of a barn.
-Others will be fortunate to have a bubbling brook that borders their property and place the hive somewhere nearby.
+A backyard beekeeper may put a hive inside the loft of a barn.
+Others will be fortunate to have a bubbling brook that borders their property and places the hive somewhere nearby.

-They provide protection from the hot summer sun but ideal for catching the first light.
-All you can hear for miles around is the music of the birds and the mating call of insects.
+Some beekeepers may put up a bee yard on a lovely meadow.
+All you can hear for miles around is the music of the birds and the mating calls of insects.

 2 Additional Considerations for Ideal Beehive Placement

-I don’t mean to further complicate things, but you must be aware of two other important factors when you’re deciding where to place your beehive: Pets and Spacing.
+I don’t mean to complicate things further, but you must be aware of two other important factors when you’re deciding where to place your beehive: Pets and Spacing.

 Let’s take a closer look at each and see how they impact beehive placement.